sleepingkingstudios/incunabulum/collections/_adventures/wellspring/03-devils-playthings.md

     slug: morana-durthane
     details: |
       An archivist at the Delver's Guild, she discovered a leather-bound journal belonging to Verity's long lost brother Honor.
+  - name: Richart Montaigne
+    slug: richart-montaigne
+    details: |
+      Richart was a fellow attendant of the Dark Revel, and bonded with Py over alchemy and brassware.
 organizations:
   - name: The Black Sepulchre
     slug: black-sepulchre